WKXW

 WKXW (101.5 MHz, "New Jersey 101.5") is a commercial radio station licensed to Trenton, New Jersey.
-It is owned by Townsquare Media with studios and offices on Walters Avenue in Ewing.
+It is owned by Townsquare Media with studios and offices on Walters Avenue in the township of Ewing.
 On weekdays, the station has a talk radio format.
 On weekends and major holidays, it switches to classic hits.
+The station is strongly branded to a New Jersey identity.

+The talk shows of WKXW have had an influence upon the politics of New Jersey ever since the early 1990s, when their hosts' populist and anti-establishment stances were reflected in promotion of a popular revolt against a proposed statewide tax increase, and which led to incumbents being defeated for reelection in several different races.
+The morning drive time slot has been especially influential, with longtime radio veteran Jim Gearhart hosting it for twenty-five years, followed by Bill Spadea, who used the post as a springboard to campaign for governor before returning to the role.
+The weekend music part of the station's format is anchored by Big Joe Henry, who in 2026 was named to the New Jersey Hall of Fame.

 WKXW is a Class B FM station with an effective radiated power (ERP) of 16,500 watts.
 Its transmitter tower is shared with 103.3 WPRB and is near the Quaker Bridge Mall in Lawrence Township.
-WKXW broadcasts using HD Radio technology and airs oldies on its HD2 subchannel.
+WKXW broadcasts using HD Radio technology and airs oldies on its HD2 subchannel and Radio Zindagi on its HD3 one.

 History

-Easy Listening, AC and Oldies
+Easy listening, AC and oldies

 The station signed on the air on August 27, 1962.
-Its original call sign was WBUD-FM, the sister station of WBUD 1260 AM (now WFJS).
+Its original call sign was WBUD-FM, the sister station of WBUD (1260 AM, now WFJS).
 WBUD-FM had an automated easy listening format.
 The call letters changed in 1967 to WBJH.

 The station's call sign changed to WTRT in 1979 and rebranded as "The New T-101 FM".
 In 1980, the station's call sign was changed to WKXW-FM, under its new owner Fidelity Communications.
 It was playing a hot adult contemporary format as "The All New Kix 101 & A 1/2 FM" and later "Kix 101.5".
-By the late 80s, the station evolved into a gold-based adult contemporary format.
-Its weekend Saturday oldies show evolved into an all oldies format from the 1950s through early 70s on overnights and weekends.
+By the late 1980s, the station evolved into a gold-based adult contemporary format.
+Its weekend Saturday oldies show evolved into an all oldies format from the 1950s through early 1970s on overnights and weekends.